Setting up the configuration service

 Prerequisites

-1. Any aem.live organization needs also to exist as github.com org and at least one repository needs to be synced to the Code Bus using AEM Code Sync.
+1. Any aem.live organization needs also to exist as github.com org, and at least one repository needs to be synced using AEM Code Sync.
 This ensures that the organization namespace is properly claimed by an entity that can also claim an org on github.com.
-The github.com org can be created by Adobe or a trusted implementation partner on the customer’s behalf, but it must have at least one owner from the customer's organization.
+The github.com org can exceptionally be created by Adobe or a trusted implementation partner on the customer’s behalf, but it must have at least one owner from the customer's organization.

-2. For projects that want to use multiple sites with the same code repository (repoless), there must be one canonical site for which the organization/site matches the github owner/repo.
+2. For projects that want to use multiple sites with the same code repository (repoless), there must be one canonical site for which the org/site matches the GitHub owner/repo.
 This is required for proper code-config association and CDN push invalidation.

 curl -X PUT https://admin.hlx.page/config/acme/sites/website.json \